OfficeDev/office-js-docs/reference/visio/visio-javascript-reference-overview.md

 ## Get started

 You can use the example in this section to get started.
-This example shows you how to display the shape text of the selected shape.
-To begin, create a page in SharePoint Online or edit an existing page.
-Add a script editor webpart on the page, and copy and paste the following code.
-After that, all you need is to add the URL of a Visio diagram that is stored in SharePoint Online.
+This example shows you how to programmatically display the shape text of the selected shape in a Visio diagram.
+To begin, create a classic page in SharePoint Online or edit an existing page.
+Add a script editor webpart on the page and copy-paste the following code.

 ```js
 <script src='https://appsforoffice.microsoft.com/embedded/1.0/visio-web-embedded.js' type='text/javascript'></script>